aspectnz/PEX/README.md

 Games, both from the assesment as well as custom games that will be added can be found in `main/games`.
 Games which are from the assesment contain a folder named `Archive` these contain several files, each representing different functions involved in the game.

+For your enjoyment, there is a large list of commands which are available.
+While in development, not all of these will work as expected.
+Each command will contain at least one sub command, `-help`, and these will better define the intentions of the user and act accordingly.

+The code is completly opensource and available to anyone who, as long as the intructions listed out in the MIT license are followed.

 </br>

 # Requirements